rijaraju/Bayesian-AB-test/README.md

 # Description
 Use t test to find out which advertisement is the best

-##Data
+## Data
-The data is given in "advertisement_clicks" : advertisement_id - A/B,  action : 1/0 click/no-click
+Data is given in "advertisement_clicks.csv" : advertisement_id - A/B,  action : 1/0 (click/no-click)